Ghislaine Maxwell pleads not guilty to new sex trafficking charges

 GHISLAINE MAXWELL PROSECUTORS BLAST DEFENSE FOR 'CONSPIRACY THEORIES' ABOUT NEW CHARGES

-In a recent court order, U.S. District Judge Alison J. Nathan ruled in favor of Maxwell, agreeing to sever the two perjury counts for which she is accused to instead be tried at a later date.
+In a recent court order, Nathan ruled in favor of Maxwell, agreeing to sever the two perjury counts for which she is accused to instead be tried at a later date.

 CLICK HERE TO GET THE FOX NEWS APP